Certified eProgram for Risk Prevention

 Chapter 4: Addiction, Drug Dependence and Tolerance

-• When people use the term “dependence,” they are usually referring to a physical dependence on a substance.
+• Article: When people use the term “dependence,” they are usually referring to a physical dependence on a substance.
 Dependence is characterized by the symptoms of tolerance and withdrawal.

-• One important thing to monitor is your drug tolerance.
+• Article: One important thing to monitor is your drug tolerance.
 Of course, this is not the same thing as drug dependence, but the two can become related if tolerance is left unchecked.

-• (05:48) Anxiety Hangover After Drinking?
+• Video: (05:48) Anxiety Hangover After Drinking?
 Why do I have so much anxiety the day after drinking? by Channel

-• (19:01) Let's quit abusing drug users - YouTube
+• Video: (19:01) Let's quit abusing drug users - YouTube

 • Chapter 4 Quiz: Addiction, Drug Dependence and Tolerance